South Tyneside crowned co-operative council of the year after public vote - as leader praises 'strong community spirit'

 “Our communities have really stepped up and this award recognises their contribution.”

-Coun Malcolm went on to speak about how some the borough’s assets have been saved due to the council’s ‘collaborative approach’ in working alongside the community.
+Coun Malcolm went on to say how some the borough’s assets have been saved due to the council’s “collaborative approach” in working alongside the community.

 He added: “It is our strong community spirit and incredible army of volunteers in the third sector that make South Tyneside stand out.